 Many artist who use acrylics thin their paint with water and used as washes in the manner of watercolor paints, but the washes are not re-hydratable once dry.
 For this reason, acrylics do not lend themselves to color lifting techniques as do gum arabic based watercolor paints.
 However, if artist uses acrylics for palette knife it would not be as wise to water the paint down.
 You will not be able to manage the paint as you would a brush if the paint consists of a large amount of water.

-When dry, acrylic paint is generally non-removable from a solid surface.
+When dry, acrylic paint can not be removable from a solid canvas surface.
 Water or mild solvents do not re-solubilize it, although isopropyl alcohol can lift some fresh paint films off.
 Toluene and acetone can remove paint films, but they do not lift paint stains very well and are not selective.
 The use of a solvent to remove paint will result in removal of all of the paint layers, acrylic gesso, etc.